kmad/kmad.github.io/_posts/2025-12-30-AI-Hedonic-Treadmill.md

 Task length is tuned via two variables: the number of turns and "turn complexity" (K), or how many keys to process per turn.

-It's a deceptively simple test, but any "AGI-like" system should ace it—making failures all the more telling.
-As noted earlier, the gap between thinking and non-thinking models is eye-opening.
+It's a simple test, but any "AGI-like" system should be able to handle it without issue, making failures that much more interesting.
+As noted earlier, the gap between thinking and non-thinking models is worth noting.

 ![Benchmarks](../assets/tasks/benchmarks.png)